-Results slips will show candidate results for subjects/qualifications taken within that examination series.
+Results slips will show candidate results for the subjects taken within that examination series.

-Results will be presented differently depending on whether the qualification is unitised or linear, a legacy or new reformed qualification.
+Results will be presented differently depending on whether the qualification is unitised or linear.
 See section 2 below.

-- For unitised qualifications, results will display an overall UMS mark and grade for the subject, provided that the subject has been cashed-in for aggregation, as well as a uniform mark (UMS) and a grade for each unit.
-If an overall grade is expected but not included on the results slip, the Exams Officer at the centre should be contacted to check that a cash-in entry has been made. - For linear qualifications, results will display the overall grade for the subject.
+For unitised qualifications, results will display an overall UMS mark and grade for the subject, provided that the subject has been cashed-in for aggregation, as well as a uniform mark (UMS) and a grade for each unit.
+If an overall grade is expected but not included on the results slip, the Exams Officer at the centre should be contacted to check that a cash-in entry has been made.

+For linear qualifications, results will display the overall grade for the subject.
 The mark for individual components will also be displayed.
-WJEC Eduqas A level science practical endorsement components will display as '000' as the result does not contribute to the overall grade.
-The endorsed grade appears after the overall qualification grade.